-Following a review of the effectiveness of the steps we have already taken to seek to ensure that the RVC's core suppliers, research and other partners that it contracts with are not directly engaged in slavery or human trafficking, we intend to take the following further steps to combat slavery and human trafficking:
+Following a review of the effectiveness of the steps we have already taken to seek to ensure that the RVC's core suppliers, research, and other partners that it contracts with are not directly engaged in slavery or human trafficking, we intend to take the following further steps:

-- Continued review of relevant RVC policies and procedures to assess their effectiveness in identifying and tackling modern slavery issues - Continue to assess sector practice to seek and ensure we are in line with developments and best practice, as appropriate - Continued promotion of LUPCs responsible procurement e-learning portal to staff involved in procurement and research activities - Review our arrangements with contracted services to understand more about their supply chain approaches (e.g., Catering and Fair Trade) and employment practices (e.g., Real or London Living wage). - Identifying any other gaps in our coverage of suppliers, partners and other key relationships, where possible.
+- Ongoing review of relevant RVC policies and procedures to assess their effectiveness in identifying and tackling modern slavery issues, including development and implementation of a University-wide Safeguarding Policy based on the policy adopted by the Research and Innovation department for UKRI GCRF projects. - Continue to assess sector practice to ensure we are in line with developments and best practice, as appropriate. - Continued promotion of LUPCs responsible procurement e-learning portal to staff involved in procurement and research activities. - Review our arrangements with contracted services to understand more about their supply chain approaches (e.g., Catering and Fair Trade) and employment practices (e.g., Real or London Living wage). - The exploration of the development of a modern slavery toolkit for suppliers intended to act as a guideline to implement a strategy for their business and their supply chains to tackle modern slavery. - Identifying any other gaps in our coverage of suppliers, partners and other key relationships, where possible.